srsapireddy/MLOps-CI-CD-Pipeline/README.md

   - • Generated report by monitoring jobs can be saved in Amazon S3 for further analysis.
   - View model metrics via Amazon CloudWatch, consume notifications to trigger alarms or corrective actions, such as retraining the model or auditing data
   - Integrates with other visualization tools, including Tensorboard, Amazon QuickSight, and Tableau.
+  - Use AWS EventBridge Service to trigger a timer to run the pipelines on SageMaker.

 ## Feature Store